sandeepmj/javascript-variables-comparison-operators/README.md

 For example, let's say you are building an interactive that explores the impact of massive budget cuts on a number of U.S. government agencies.
 Instead of creating a variable for each agency, we can place them all in an `Array`.

-You declare arrays the same way using `var =` but then use place values in quotes within square brackets.
+You declare arrays the same way using `let =` or `const =` but then use place values in quotes within square brackets.

+For those of you who know some Python, an `array` is similar to a `list`.

-`var agenciesCuts = ['EPA', "NEA", 'State Dept.', 'DOJ - Civil Rights Division', " Consumer Protection Agency"];`
+`let agenciesCuts = ['EPA', "NEA", 'State Dept.', 'DOJ — Civil Rights Division', " Consumer Protection Agency"];`

 You retrieve values by typing `agenciesCuts[indexNumber]`